svrxjs/svrx-docs/en/contribute/plugin.md

 Where

-1. `configSchema` Plugin param definition based json-schema ，checkout [json-schema](#schema) for more detail.
+1. `configSchema` Plugin param definition based on JSON Schema ，checkout [JSON Schema](#schema) for more detail.
    Here we just set a `user` field, it is a string
 2. `assets`: client resource setting，they will be automatically injected into the page

    - `style`: css resource injection
    - `script`: script resource injection

-     > All resources will be merged into one link
+     > All resources will be merged into a single file.

-3. `hook.onCreate`: a function invoke when plugin been creating, we can control it by injected service in this example, we only use two service
+3. `hook.onCreate`: a function invoke when plugin been creating, we can control it by injected service in this example, we only use two services

    - `logger`: logger service
    - `config`: config service